It’s hard to know how big your HR team size should be, especially when there are no clear answers. Start by determining your necessary HR tasks.

 Finding your ideal customer advocates and then measuring their satisfaction is critical to your startup company’s long-term *success.
 For questions about customer advocacy, please contact AbstractOps (the original source of this content) at email@example.com.

 *Even the most successful company can fail from one month to the next if compliance measures aren’t in place and/or employees aren’t happy.
-For more information, please complete the form below and our team will be in touch with you shortly!
+To see if Stratus can help keep your startup compliant, book a consultation today!